Tití Me Preguntó: Audio visualizer

 A 360° audio visualizer for the song was uploaded to YouTube on May 6, 2022, along with the other audio visualizer videos of the songs that appeared on Un Verano Sin Ti.

 Music video

 The music video for "Tití Me Preguntó" was released on YouTube on June 1, 2022.
-It was mostly shot in New York City.
-As of December 2022, the music video has accumulated over 570 million views on YouTube.
+It was filmed primarily in Spanish Harlem, Manhattan, in New York City and directed by Stillz.
+As of November 2024, the music video has accumulated over 900 million views on YouTube.